aksharjoshi27/MIDP/Readme-shell.md

 	![Adx.](media/adx-8.png)

-9. Repeat the above step from 4 to 8, replacing few values, i.e. in step 5, this time **enter** the table name as "CCO Realtime", in step 6 **enter** Event Hub as "CCO Realtime" and Data connection name as "midpDB-CCO Realtime".
+9. Repeat the above step from 4 to 8, replacing few values, i.e. in step 5, this time **enter** the table name as "thermostat", in step 6 **enter** Event Hub as "thermostat" and Data connection name as "MidpCosmosKustoDB-thermostat".

 10. For non-historical data, open Data Explorer Studio and under data section **click** on Ingest data.

 	![Adx.](media/adx-4.png)

-11. In the Ingest data, under destination tab, select appropriate values in the respective fields, in Cluster **select** your kusto pool name, in the Database select "midpDB" database, in the Table field **enter** the table name i.e. OccupancyHistoricalData and then **click** on Next.
+11. In the Ingest data, under destination tab, select appropriate values in the respective fields, in Cluster **select** your kusto pool name as "midpcosmoskusto...", in the Database select "MidpCosmosKustoDB" database, in the Table field **enter** the table name i.e. OccupancyHistoricalData and then **click** on Next.

 	![Adx.](media/adx-9.png)

-12. Under the source tab, **select** Source type as "From blob container", in Ingestion type **select** One-time + Continous, in "Select source" **check** the Select container radio button, in Storage subscription **select** the appropriate subscription, in Storage account **select** the current storage account, for Container **select** "adx-historical", **expand** File Filters, under Folder path enter "occupancy" and then **click** on Next.
+12. Under the source tab, **select** Source type as "From blob container", in Ingestion type **select** One-time + Continous, in "Select source" **check** the Select container radio button, in Storage subscription **select** the appropriate subscription, in Storage account **select** the current storage account, for Container **select** "thermostat", **expand** File Filters, under Folder path enter "occupancy" and then **click** on Next.

 	![Adx.](media/adx-10.png)